-- Amortized cost: used when financial assets are managed to obtain contractual cash flows, consisting solely of payments of principal and interest. - Fair value through other comprehensive income: used when financial assets are held both for obtaining contractual cash flows, consisting solely of payments of principal and interest, and for sale. - Fair value through profit or loss: used for financial assets that do not meet the aforementioned criteria above.
+- Amortized cost: used when financial assets are managed to obtain contractual cash flows, consisting solely of payments of principal and interest. - Fair value through other comprehensive income: used when financial assets are held both for obtaining contractual cash flows, consisting solely of payments of principal and interest, and for sale. - Fair value through profit or loss: used for financial assets that do not meet the aforementioned criteria above and the financial assets irrevocably designated in the initial recognition at fair value through profit or loss.